Customer Loyalty & Rewards

 Does it work well in your industry?

-Point programmes are widely used because they are the simplest and fastest type to implement.
+Many businesses use point programmes because they find them to be the simplest and fastest type to implement.
 New businesses with simple purchase transactions are ideal.
 As long as customers regularly buy products, point systems should work well regardless of industry or sector.

 Does it align with your goals?